 The Rab Downpour Eco Jacket is perfect for keeping you dry, in mild conditions.
 Highly packable and windproof, the jacket is effective in changing conditions.

 It comes standard with ventilation zippers near the armpits, which will help you control the warmth inside of your jacket as you’re hiking through the rain.

 Two great lightweight rain jackets that you can consider for wet conditions:

 1. Rab Downpour Eco Jacket

 2. Rab Downpour Plus 2.0 Jacket

 INSULATED WATERPROOF JACKETS:

 Through years of innovation and development we are now seeing an emergence of a new category in adventure travel apparel which is the Insulated Waterproof Jackets.
-Rab Valiance Jacket or Craghoppers Bishorn Jacket is a good example of these.
+Rab Valiance Jacket, Rab Batura Jacket or the Rab Arctus Parka to name a few.